Genez-io/genez-io.github.io/content/_index.md

 ---
 title: 'Home'
 date: 2019-02-22
-leadTitle: "The coolest way to write and deploy backend code." #"Write and deploy backend code seamlessly!"
+leadTitle: "The coolest way to write, deploy and call backend code." #"Write and deploy backend code seamlessly!"
 leadSubTitle: "The fastest and greenest cloud execution environment at your fingertips.
 Happy hacking!" #'Simple backend functions for web and mobile developers.
 Happy hacking!'
 callToAction: 'Learn more'
 leadButtonOneText: 'Check our demo'